mattermost/docs/source/administration/config-settings.rst

 Max Notifications Per Channel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Maximum total number of users in a channel before @all, @here, and @channel no longer send notifications to maximize performance.
+Maximum total number of users in a channel before *@all*, *@here*, and *@channel* no longer send notifications to maximize performance.

-If you want to increase this value, the recommendation is to increase it a little at a time and monitor system health with `performance monitoring metrics <https://docs.mattermost.com/deployment/metrics.html>`__.
+If you want to increase this value, the recommendation is to increase it incrementally and monitor system health with `performance monitoring metrics <https://docs.mattermost.com/deployment/metrics.html>`__.
 We also recommend only increasing this value if large channels have restricted permissions for who can post to the channel (for instance, a read-only Town Square channel).

 +--------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"MaxNotificationsPerChannel": 1000`` with numerical input. |